-Nevertheless the present study demonstrates that NO is released, probably, as a common denominator signal during the process of glycogenolysis as revealed for both adrenergic-agonistic effect with consequent glucose release.
-Measurement of glycogenolysis was carried out through the preparation of glycogen rich hepatocytes according to Shiroyama et al. 1998 which were used to determine glycogenolytic glucose release in glucose-free incubation medium.
-The incubation of hepatocytes in William's medium E containing high glucose and insulin concentrations (to get glycogen rich hepatocytes) and the switching into Dulbecco's phosphate buffered saline medium should turn down to minimum the expected pathway of gluconeogenesis which is based mainly on lactate as a reactant (Meyer et al.2003).
-Dulbecco's phosphate buffered saline medium as the only medium in the second part of experiment disables additional pathways of forming glucose based on uptake of reaction substrates from extra-cellular enviroment.
+Nevertheless, the present study demonstrates that NO is released, probably as a common denominator signal during the process of glycogenolysis as revealed for both an adrenergic-agonistic effect with consequent glucose release.
+Measurement of glycogenolysis was carried out by the preparation of glycogen-rich hepatocytes according to Shiroyama et al. (1998) which were used to determine glycogenolytic glucose release in a glucose-free incubation medium.
+The incubation of hepatocytes in William's medium E containing high glucose and insulin concentrations (to obtain glycogenrich hepatocytes) and the switching into Dulbecco's phosphate buffered saline medium should turn down to a minimum the expected pathway of gluconeogenesis which is based mainly on lactate as a reactant (Meyer et al. 2003).
+Dulbecco's phosphate buffered saline medium as the only medium in the second part of the experiment disrupts additional pathways of forming glucose based on the uptake of reaction substrates from extra-cellular environment.